Life after chocolate

 No problem there.
 Check out 650Food.com and see for yourself.

 A writer/designer, Nancy lives in Oakland with Ronnie (AKA cacaopod), her husband of many years & fellow chocolate enthusiast.

 Date posted: December 20, 2014.
-This entry was posted in Featured, Local chocolate and tagged artisan, blog, Chocolate Salon, Coco Delice, Cocoa Bella, cooking class, Draegers, farm to fork, French, Gateau & Ganache, handmade, health, jalapeno, Kollar Chocolates, lavender, lemon verbena, locally sourced, marshmallows, Michael Mischer, organic, peppermint, See's Candies, SF Peninsula, small-batch.
+This entry was posted in Featured, Local chocolate, Update and tagged artisan, blog, Chocolate Salon, Coco Delice, Cocoa Bella, cooking class, Draegers, farm to fork, French, Gateau & Ganache, handmade, health, jalapeno, Kollar Chocolates, lavender, lemon verbena, locally sourced, marshmallows, Michael Mischer, organic, peppermint, See's Candies, SF Peninsula, small-batch.
 Bookmark the permalink.